 Read more here about electric scooter laws here.

 There are a few electric scooters in the world that can go faster than 40km/h.
 However, we have found that 25km/h is usually the fastest that you need to go to use an e-scooter safely in any ‘normal’ situation.

 Electric scooters are useful for developing balance skills, which can help to improve core strength and posture.
 Standing up on an e-scooter is also more active than sitting down in a vehicle, while the changing balance point requires you to actively shift your weight, like you would riding a bike.

 Read more about electric scooter health benefits here.

-The lightest electric scooter on sale at Pure Electric is the Xiaomi Essential, at 12kg in weight.
-The lightest Pure e-scooter is the Pure Air Go, at 16kg.
+The lightest electric scooter on sale at Pure Electric is the Pure Air Go at 16kg.
 Most e-scooters are 15kg or more.